Check now or regret later.

 Guidebooks, Maps, Dictionaries

-Know where you are going and when you get there
+Know where you are going.
+When you get there know how to say:

 Practice them constantly.

 - rail timetable

 Plugging in is not easy to do.
 In fact it is a continuing pain in the neck.

 - plug adapter(s)